Installing and configuring the connector using SQL commands¶

 Creating a secret¶

-Next, create a secret to enable Snowflake to authenticate to the ServiceNow® instance using OAuth with the code grant flow.
+Next, create a secret to enable Snowflake to authenticate to the ServiceNow® instance using OAuth with the authorization code grant flow.

 Note